Spiritual Life

 Along with our theology classes and Christian service program, our campus ministry office supports students’ spiritual development through a range of offerings.
 These include Masses, sacramental opportunities, prayer services, in-class talks, and retreats, all aimed at helping girls strengthen their relationships with God, self, and others.

 While there are many opportunities for students to deepen their faith, graduating seniors often say that some of their most profound and transformative experiences were the retreats they participated in at Visitation.
-Junior Retreat, a class-wide event held at Camp Maria on scenic Breton Bay, is usually among girls' most treasured memories, and the Kairos Retreats are often referred to as "incredible" and "life-changing."
+Junior Retreat, a class-wide event held off-campus, is usually among girls' most treasured memories, and the Kairos Retreats are often referred to as "incredible" and "life-changing."

 Faith Matters